app-wizard/bike-of-ireland/README.md

 # Deployment

-The website was initially developed on Github and subsequently deployed to GitHub Pages.
+* The website was deployed to GitHub.
+The steps to deploy are as follows:
+    * In the GitHub repository, navigate to the Settings tab
+    * Scroll down to GitHub pages and click "Check it out here!"
+    * Under "Source" ensure you select "main"
+    * Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 Click [here](https://github.com/app-wizard/bike-of-ireland) to view my GitHub repository.